TheRumble/OpenXCOM-3DS/README.md

 5. packages the application using [makerom](https://github.com/3DSGuy/Project_CTR)

-The generated files are placed in:
+The generated CIA files are placed in:

 ```text
 build/3ds/package/3ds/